 180 Quarry Park Blvd, Calgary, AB T2C 3G3

 Bio: Suzanne Marechal has both a B.Sc. in ecology and an applied bachelor’s in GIS.
 A diversified career path has provided her with opportunities to work in the oil and gas, municipal and environmental sectors.
 An outdoor enthusiast with a life-long passion for exploring natural spaces, Suzanne is pleased to be part of the Nature Conservancy of Canada, working to protect important natural areas and biological diversity.
 She is especially delighted to be working collaboratively with NCC and other land trusts to prioritize hydrologically significant areas in Alberta’s watersheds, a project that has grown to include the Oldman, Bow and Red Deer river basins.

 Jeff Bectell (Waterton Biosphere Reserve)

-Topic: Carnivores & Community Program
+Topic: Carnivores and Community Program

-Bio: Jeff Bectell is the Coordinator of the Carnivores and Communities Program of the Waterton Biosphere Reserve Association (WBRA) in southwest Alberta.
+Bio: Jeff Bectell is the coordinator of the Carnivores and Communities Program of the Waterton Biosphere Reserve Association (WBRA) in southwest Alberta.
 This program works to help local landowners manage the challenges of supporting large carnivores on their farms and ranches.
 Jeff is a past chair and current board member of the WBRA.
 He chaired the steering committee of a cumulative effects study (Chief Mountain Study) in his area.
-Jeff earned a B.Sc. degree in Zoology from the University of Calgary before returning to the family ranch, which he now operates with his wife Liz and their children.
+Jeff earned a B.Sc. degree in zoology from the University of Calgary before returning to the family ranch, which he now operates with his wife, Liz, and their children.